 How is DUROLANE different than a steroid injection?

 A steroid injection is used to reduce inflammation and pain.
-A steroid injection usually starts to work quicker than an injection of hyaluronic acid, but it doesn’t last as long.10 In clinical studies comparing steroid injections with DUROLANE treatment10 of patients with knee osteoarthritis, both treatments provided a reduction in knee pain and stiffness, but the benefits of the DUROLANE injection lasted several months longer and could be repeated without showing a decline in effect.
-The study also showed that patients who initially received a steroid injection also responded well to follow-up treatment at 6 months with an injection of DUROLANE.
-DUROLANE additionally has been clinically proven to protect knee mobility and delay the need for knee replacement surgery.11
+A steroid injection usually starts to work quicker than an injection of hyaluronic acid, but it doesn’t last as long.11 In clinical studies comparing steroid injections with DUROLANE treatment11 of patients with knee osteoarthritis, both treatments provided a reduction in knee pain and stiffness, but the benefits of the DUROLANE injection lasted several months longer and could be repeated without showing a decline in effect.

 How long does DUROLANE last?